 We can provide cover to people of all ages.
 If you have any pre-existing medical conditions we may require a little more information from you and some exclusions may apply.
 See here for more details.

 If you're travelling to the South America while pregnant, you are covered for single foetus pregnancies, up to, and inclusive of, the 24th week of gestation.
 For multiple pregnancies, you'll be covered up to and inclusive of the 19th week of gestation.
-If you have had complications fromyour pregnancy, you’ll need to complete a medical screening.
+If you have had complications fromyour pregnancy, you’ll need to complete a medical assessment.

 We will assess your application and decide whether and to what extent we can offer you insurance for your pregnancy and/or journey.
 If you have not told us about the circumstances of your pregnancy when you were required to do so, we may refuse your claim or reduce it to the amount we would have paid had you given us the required information.